8ta4/say/README.md

 The `live/` directory contains the real-time transcript for today.

+### Backup

+You can consider backing up `archive/` directory. `say` gives you the freedom to choose your preferred backup or cloud storage method.

 ### Recording

 You might need to learn to verbalize every internal monologue and express yourself more coherently.